Fun times in Nebraska and returning home

 The train ride went well, and we ended up sitting in the same seats that we came out in on.
 My mom likes to sit by the stairs; these seats are in the middle of the car and not far from the lower-level restrooms.

-We board the train before the foodservice open, so after we crossed the Mississippi and started rolling through Iowa, enough time had passed, that I could grab something from the cafe.
-I made my way down to stairs to the cafe to purchase a cinnamon roll and coffee.
-Amtrak travel tip: have the cinnamon roll heated, it adds to the goodness.
+We board the train before the foodservice open, so after we crossed the Mississippi and started rolling through Iowa, enough time had passed that I could grab something from the cafe.
+I made my way down to stairs to purchase a cinnamon roll and coffee.
+Amtrak travel tip: have the cinnamon roll heated; it adds to the goodness.
 I enjoyed these treats as I relaxed in the lounge car for a while; I almost had the car to myself.
 This car is a great place to sit back and enjoy the scenery.

 My mom and I did have lunch in the dining car with two guys from New Zealand!
 We chatted about our trips and families while I enjoyed the veggie burger with cheese and bacon (I am not a vegetarian, but it’s a tasty burger).
 My mom enjoyed an Angus cheeseburger; both of us had chips with our burgers.

 After arriving in Chicago, we walked over to the Hiawatha waiting area.
 We had extra time to catch the early train home.
 It was nice to get home a few hours earlier.